maayarosama/Web_Components/tutorial.md

   Create a new folder ```utils``` and cd to it.
    Add a ```getGrid.ts``` file:

+   In this file a getGrid method is added to connect to the grid with the user's information{mnemonics,storeSecret}.
    ```bash
    import { HTTPMessageBusClient } from "ts-rmb-http-client";